-- (i) Shiftworkers, whilst on afternoon shift and night shift are to be paid 15 per cent more than the ordinary rate for such shifts. - (ii) A shiftworker who works on any afternoon shift or night shift which does not continue for at least five successive afternoons or nights is to be paid for each shift 50 per cent more than their ordinary rate.

-(b) Broken Shifts
+- (i) Shiftworkers, whilst on afternoon shift and night shift are to be paid 15 per cent more than the ordinary rate for such shifts. - (ii) Shiftworkers whilst on night shift are to be paid 27.5 per cent more than the ordinary rate for such shift with effect from first full pay period commencing on or after (ffppcooa) 1 December 2022. - (iii) A shiftworker who works on any afternoon shift or night shift where the roster does not continue to incorporate an afternoon shift for at least five successive afternoons or nights is to be paid for each shift 50 per cent more than their ordinary rate. - (b) Broken Shifts